WinkyTy/Debian-Hyprland-Ducky-Script/README.md

 Each script will reopen the Terminal using the default SUPER+T combination.
 Please ensure that your terminal opens with this combination or edit the script accordingly.

-The script has been partially tested on a Kali VM, and updates may be released in the future.
+The script has been partially tested on a Kali VM using Flipper Zero BadUsb app.
+Updates may be released in the future.

 **Please READ EACH SCRIPT Carefully Before Using**